Splitting the Gravitational Atom: Instabilities of Black Holes with Synchronized or Resonant Hair

 The previously described BHsSH are used as initial data.
 The latter are obtained numerically, covering the exterior BH region, $r_H\geq 0$ -- see~\cite{Herdeiro:2015gia}.
 Thus, we introduce a quasi-isotropic radial coordinate $R$, related to $r$ by $ r = R \left(1 + {r_H}/{4R} \right)^2$.
 This allows the initial data to cover the entire radial coordinate $R$: the horizon is initially located at $R=r_H/4$ and the points inside this radius correspond to a copy of $r>r_H$, with a puncture -- identified with the BH location -- at $R=0$.
 The $(R,\theta,\varphi)$ coordinates are mapped to Cartesian $(x,y,z)$ in the standard way.

-Let us describe the evolution results focusing on the BHsSH \textbf{C}, but similar results are obtained for configuration \textbf{B}.
-The main result is that from the start, the BH starts to move around in an exponential out-spiraling trajectory, in the direction of the angular momentum -- Fig.~\ref{fig2}.
+Let us describe the evolution results focusing on the BHSH \textbf{C}, but similar results are obtained for configuration \textbf{B}.
+The main result is that from the start the BH starts to move around in an exponential outspiraling trajectory, in the direction of the angular momentum -- Fig.~\ref{fig2}.

-When it reaches regions of higher scalar field density, it absorbs it, resulting in a large mass transfer from the scalar field to the BH~\footnote{For this simulation, the spiral has an approximately constant angular velocity of 0.04.}.
+When it reaches regions of higher scalar field density, it highly perturbs and disrupts the toroidal structure, with successive absorption phases, resulting in a large mass transfer from the scalar field to the BH~\footnote{For this simulation, the spiral has an approximately constant angular velocity of 0.043.}.
+The scalar field density is given by $\rho_\Phi = n^\mu n^\nu T_{\mu\nu}$, while its total energy is computed as a Komar integral~\cite{Gourgoulhon:2007ue,Gourgoulhon:2012ffd}: $E_{\Phi} = \int \left( 2T_{\mu\nu} - Tg_{\mu\nu} \right)(\partial_t)^\mu n^\nu \sqrt{\gamma} \ d^3x$, where $n^\mu$ is the normal vector to the constant $t$ hypersurfaces, $T_{\mu\nu}$ is the scalar energy-momentum tensor and $T$ its trace, $g_{\mu\nu}$ is the 4-metric and $\gamma$ is the 3-metric's determinant.

-Fig.~\ref{fig3} shows the energy exchange between the BH~\footnote{ We cannot rely on \texttt{QuasiLocalMeasures} to evaluate the BH mass, because it infers it from the Kerr relationship involving the BH area and angular momentum.
-We thus compute the BH mass as the difference between the ADM mass and scalar field energy. } and the scalar field,
+Figure~\ref{fig3} shows the energy exchange between the BH~\footnote{ We cannot rely on \texttt{QuasiLocalMeasures} to evaluate the BH mass, because it infers it from the Kerr relationship involving the BH area and angular momentum.
+We thus compute the BH mass as the difference between the ADM mass and scalar field energy. } and the scalar field.

-the latter computed as a Komar integral~\cite{Gourgoulhon:2007ue,Gourgoulhon:2012ffd}: $E_{\Phi} = \int \left( 2T_{\mu\nu} - Tg_{\mu\nu} \right)(\partial_t)^\mu n^\nu \sqrt{\gamma} \ d^3x$, where $T_{\mu\nu}$ is the scalar energy-momentum tensor and $n^\mu$ the normal vector to the constant $t$ hypersurfaces.
 The plot is rescaled so that the Arnowitt-Deser-Misner (ADM) mass~\footnote{ We numerically extract the ADM mass at 3 different radii, and extrapolate to infinity with $1/R$ linear dependence. } is initially 1; it then remains relatively stable throughout the simulation, indicating that the system stays approximately isolated (gravitational waves and gravitational cooling appear negligible).
 The fraction of scalar energy to the total energy reduces from an initial $E_{\Phi}/E\approx 88\%$ to $5.5\%$ at $t = 2500$.